automenta/notention2/README.md

   API errors, tool execution exceptions) to verify that the `handleFailure()` logic works as expected and that unit tests are correctly requested and executed.

 These suggestions are again minor refinements.
-The revised Netention v4 specification is exceptionally well-designed, demonstrating a clear path towards a robust, self-improving, and practically implementable system.
+The revised Netention specification is exceptionally well-designed, demonstrating a clear path towards a robust, self-improving, and practically implementable system.
 The integration of intelligent failure handling and automated unit testing is a particularly strong and innovative aspect of this design.

-## Netention v4: System Components and Interactions
+## Netention: System Components and Interactions

-This document outlines the core components of the revitalized Netention v4 design and describes how they interact to create a self-evolving, intelligent knowledge network.
+This document outlines the core components of the revitalized Netention design and describes how they interact to create a self-evolving, intelligent knowledge network.

 ### I. Core Components